Payday Candy Bar

 The healthier way of having a “Payday candy bar”.

-Just Like Sugar: Before you begin, make sure you have everything ready to go – the cream and the butter next to the pan, ready to put in.
+Before you begin, make sure you have everything ready to go – the cream and the butter next to the pan, ready to put in.
 Work fast or the sweetener will burn.
 Heat butter on high heat in a heavy-bottomed 2-quart (2 L) or 3-quart (3 L) saucepan.
 As soon as it comes to a boil, watch for specks of brown (this is brown butter….so good on veggies!).
-Immediately add the Just Like Sugar® and the cream to the pan.
+Immediately add the Swerve and the cream to the pan.
 Whisk until caramel sauce is smooth.
 Let cool in the pan for a couple minutes, and then pour into a glass mason jar and let sit to cool to room temperature.
 Store in the refrigerator up to 2 weeks.
 Drizzle all over the cheesecake just before serving.
 You can also top with pecan pieces.

-Xylitol: Again have everything ready.
+Swerve: Again have everything ready.
 Wear oven mitts; the caramelized sugar will be much hotter than boiling water.
 In a heavy-bottomed 2-quart (2 L) or 3-quart (3 L) saucepan, heat sweetener on moderately high heat.
 As it begins to melt, stir vigorously with a whisk or wooden spoon.
 As soon as it comes to a boil, stop stirring.
 You can swirl the pan a bit if you want, from this point on.
-As soon as all of the xylitol crystals have melted (the liquid should be dark amber in color), immediately add the butter to the pan.
+As soon as all of the swerve crystals have melted (the liquid should be dark amber in color), immediately add the butter to the pan.
 Whisk until the butter has melted.

 Once the butter has melted, take the pan off the heat.
 Count to three, then slowly add the cream to the pan and continue to whisk to incorporate.
 Note that when you add the butter and the cream, the mixture will foam up considerably.
 Whisk until caramel sauce is smooth.
 Let cool in the pan for a couple minutes, then pour into a glass mason jar and let sit to cool to room temperature.
 Store in the refrigerator for up to 2 weeks.